Barklegne/invincible-gg-assignmen/README.md

-# Horse Bazaar NFT Marketplace
+# Horse Bazaar NFT Marketplace by IGG

 A modern NFT marketplace landing page built with React, Vite, and Tailwind CSS.